 Tram tours are offered year-round on weekdays and weekends except during large festivals when tours are suspended.
 Spanish tram tours are offered on weekends only.
 Drivers and narrators have a specific weekly morning or afternoon shift.

-Fairchild offers shuttle service from November through May and during special events the rest of the year to provide transportation to visitors from one location to another in the garden.
+Fairchild offers shuttle service rear round and during special events to provide transportation to visitors from one location to another in the garden.
 Volunteers are responsible for a seven passenger golf cart.

 Shuttle drivers have excellent people skills and a valid Florida driver’s license.
 Volunteers generally work four hour shifts on weekdays or weekends, morning or afternoon.